August 5 2025: Access to woods and trails are closed please click here for more details.

 Our local IBA, Southern Bright, hosts the staging grounds for an estimated 1 to 2 million shorebirds in late July and early August.
 At low tide, vast areas of mud and sand flats, and salt marshes are exposed harboring millions of Fundy mud shrimp, a vital food source for the Semipalmated Sandpiper!
 The Southern Bight and adjacent IBAs are the last and most important stopovers for the sandpipers, where they build up fat stores enabling them to make the long southward migration to South America in three to four days.

-To learn more about the incredible local area, visit Southern Bright, Minas Basin IBA
+To learn more about the incredible local area, visit Southern Bight, Minas Basin IBA

 What is a Bird Friendly Town?